 What if a coffee bean catches the flame?

-Sometimes I’m being asked: what if a coffee bean will catch the flame?
+Sometimes I’m asked: what if a coffee bean catches the flame?
 Obviously, this is not the intention, but there is a small risk that it can happen.
-As I systematically burn our Vanilla & Coffee candles in our home, I have already a lot of experience (yes, they’re also my favorites, and one of the best perks of being a candle maker is that you have to test plenty of candles yourself 😉 ).
+As I systematically burn our Vanilla & Coffee candles in our home, I already have a lot of experience (yes, they’re also my favorites, and one of the best perks of being a candle maker is that you have to test plenty of candles yourself 😉 ).
 It doesn’t happen very often but from time to time one coffee bean or another will come in touch with the wick and if the flame is low, catch it.
 Don’t worry though!
 It’s really nothing serious.
 First of all, it will not be a big flame.
 It’s safely closed in a glass mug, so unless you don’t kick the glass off the table, nothing bad will happen 😉 All you need to do is slightly press the bean with a teaspoon or a skewer under the wax surface and delicately move it to the side.
 If you feel that there are too many coffee beans, you can just remove a few with a teaspoon.
 That’s all!

 I don’t have to tell you that you should never leave a lit candle unattended, right? 🙂

 For more tips on how to make your candle’s life longer read our article here.

 Pssst… Did you know that occasionally we make our Vanilla & Coffee candles in glass bowls?